SSL Inspection

 3. We have seen interference with the download process where the files can be corrupted on download.

-4. Inspection can sometimes change the way the body is presented, causing issues with verification of the response.
+4. Inspection can sometimes change the way the body is presented, causing issues with the verification of the response.

 Was this article helpful?